Melania Trump Spotted In NYC On Husband’s Birthday Despite POTUS Claiming He ‘Got A Lot Of Kisses’ From Her

 The president said that First Lady Melania Trump showered him with kisses for his birthday.
-However, according to The Daily Mail, Melania was spotted in New York City on Thursday June 14, which is the date that Donald Trump celebrated turning 72 years old.
+However, according to The Daily Mail, Melania was spotted in New York City on Thursday, June 14, which is the date that Donald Trump celebrated turning 72-years-old.

 As previously reported by The Inquisitr, Donald Trump recently told Fox & Friends host Steve Doocy that Melania’s birthday gift for him was “a lot of good kisses.”
 During a surprise interview on the White House lawn, the president also talked about his wife’s current condition.
 He said that the first lady is doing well after her recent kidney surgery, as reported by CBS News, and, unprompted, he addressed rumors that she secretly went under the knife for a different reason.
 Some conspiracy theorists have suggested that Melania actually had some work done, which they believe explains her lengthy subsequent absence from the public eye.